 The first classification, competence is defined as having a positive and healthy view of one’s actions in a certain area of their life: social, cognitive, academic, health, and vocational.
 Social competence is seen as deeper personal skills, this would include skills one uses to end a conflict or start a new relationship.
 Cognitive skills refer to one’s ability to make the best decision despite the circumstances.
 Academic skills pertain to one’s performance in school.
 This includes everything from grades on report cards, to attendance, and extracurricular activities.
 Physical health, nutrition, and exercise are classified as health competence.
 Vocational competence involves career choices and the routes we take in life to explore our professional path (Lerner 2018).

 The second classification is confidence.
-Confidence can be interpreted as trusting a situation, but it also defined as:
+Confidence can be interpreted as trusting a situation, but it also can be viewed as feeling self-assurance of one’s appreciation of one’s attributes.

 Confidence is the self-worth we feel and carry into everyday situations.
 This is the foundation of the framework that excels us in our personal and professional life.
 It is very important to be able to instill confidence in youth during their developmental stage, so they can be equipped for their future by having the ability to believe in themselves.
 The next classification is connection.
 Connection in PYD is possessing positive relationships within the community.
 Connection can range from relationships with friends and colleagues.
 It can also include relationships with landmarks and geographical locations one feels connected to.
 A person can also have a connection with companies and organizations they support.